-Epalahame Tu'uheava, 28, was found lying dead beside his seriously injured wife Mele Yolanda Tu'uheava, 25, in the early hours of Tuesday morning on Greenwood Rd, Mangere.
+Epalahame Tu'uheava, 28, was found lying dead beside his seriously injured wife Mele Yolanda Tu'uheava, 25, early Tuesday morning on Greenwood Rd, Mangere.

-Mele suffered a number of gunshot wounds and Epalahame died of a gunshot to the head.
+Mele had suffered a number of gunshot wounds and Epalahame died of a gunshot to the head.

-Family spokeswoman Ofa Tuitupou told the Herald the extended family as well as friends were rallying hard to support Yolanda and the couple's primary school-aged son, who is yet to be told his father has died.
+Family spokeswoman Ofa Tuitupou told the Herald the extended family as well as friends were supporting Yolanda and the couple's primary school-aged son, who is yet to be told his father has died.